 You can find your total wash sales for the year in Box 1G on your 1099 tax document.

-Once we receive this information, we’ll send you a copy of your transaction history in a .csv file.
+If you’d like to claim a loss for a worthless stock, you can submit a request for a copy of your yearly transaction history.
+Once we receive your request, we’ll send you a copy of your transaction history in a .csv file.
 You can use that file to prove a loss on your taxes.

 If you sell the shares you receive through our referral program, it will be reported just like any other stock sale in your account.

-For this example, the customer’s proceeds were $110 + $60 = $170 even though the customer only deposited $100.
+In this example, the customer’s gross proceeds were $110 + $60 = $170.
+The customer’s gross proceeds of $170 will be reported in the 1099, even though the customer only deposited $100.

 TurboTax is not an affiliate of Robinhood Markets, Inc. (“Robinhood”) or any of its subsidiaries.
 Robinhood makes no representations as to the accuracy or validity of TurboTax products.

 Robinhood does not provide tax advice.
 For specific questions, you should consult a tax professional.